willbprog127/spiritvnc-fltk-no-libssh2/README.md

 Using the system's SSH client with SpiritVNC is NOT an elegant solution, and you may encounter some freezes while connections are closed in the background.
 On some OSs the child `ssh` processes won't even close properly.
 I keep working and experimenting, and eventually I'll find some better way to do this.
 Any suggestions are welcome! 👍

-#### New feature: Fullscreen
-A new feature has been added -- fullscreen.
-Pressing the F11 key will put SpiritVNC-FLTK into fullscreen mode when viewing a remote server.
-Pressing F11 again will take the app out of fullscreen.
-This feature may be rough around the edges, so if any issues, please file a problem report

 #### Why FLTK?
 FLTK seems to have the best balance of being lightweight, capable and cross-platform.
 While FLTK *does* look fairly dated, that doesn't bother me right now.
 Maybe FLTK 1.4 will have some more modern-looking themes...?
 The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.